 This site benefits/suffers/both from consisting of posts about a wide range of topics, all linked under the amorphous heading “data-driven storytelling.”

 In an attempt to impose some coherent structure, I am organizing related posts both chronologically and thematically.

 This includes my taste in music (other than what is written on my home page).

 In fact, it usually takes the death of a musician I admire for me to write about music, as I did with…

-And in every case, I was less describing my tastes than I was telling a larger story.
+In every case, I was describing my tastes within the context of a larger story.

 One reason I rarely write about my tastes in music is that on March 24, 2018, I pretty much said everything I need to say about them.
 Inspired by giant wall charts detailing the 2004 and 2007 Boston Red Sox seasons—superior examples of what I call “data art,” I created a graphic that displayed—in technicolor splendor—all 9,500+ tracks on my classic fly-wheel iPod by year, artist and genre.